bridgesense/lampready/README.md

 Xdebug is preconfigured and ready to go.
 There are a few things to be aware of when working with Xdebug within an IDE.

 **FIREWALL NOTICE:**  If you're blocking all inbound connections, Xdebug will NOT interface with your local IDE.
-Be sure to open port 9041 or which ever port was entered in the Vagrantfile script:
+Be sure to open port 9041 or which ever port was entered in the Vagrantfile script.

 VIM & Vdebug Settings